valorem-labs-inc/quay/README.md

 Developers will need rust and docker to work on this project.
 Docker is used to host a local instance  of the postgres database to execute tests against.
-To set up a local database, run: `./scripts/init_db.sh`.
+To set up a local database, run: `./scripts/init_db.sh` and `./scripts/init_redis.sh`

 #### Building the project

-Run `cargo build` to build the project.
+Run `cargo build` to build the project. `indexer.dockerfile` and `api.dockerfile` are useful for generating docker images for use in production or testing.

 ### Tests